GoldbergLab/manualObjectTracker/Documentation/UserManual.md

     - Click the “Switch user” button, and “sign in” so you can annotate under your own user ID.
     - Otherwise, you can skip this step to use the default AnonymousUser.
 4. Manually segment the feature of interest in each random video clip. (see the [How to annotate](#How-to-annotate-a-video) section)
+    - In this mode, the “center” frame of the clip, which should be the one to initially load, is the only one you should manually segment.
+You do not need to segment any of the other frames, as they are only there to help visually identify the feature through motion.